 Online analytics - users generate a lot of data even if they only stayed in your online store for a few seconds.
 Make sure that you have set up tools for tracking their interactions with your online store, ads, and even marketing campaigns.
 They tend to generate a huge amount of data that you can find useful in your analysis.

-The upcoming Lido app allows you to collect these analytics through integrations with several marketing and e-Commerce services such as Shopify and Facebook Ads.
+The new Lido app allows you to collect these analytics through integrations with several marketing and e-Commerce services such as Shopify and Facebook Ads.
 It not only collects data but also condenses them to your chosen KPIs so you can skip the messier steps of data analysis.
 Get started for free here.

 Social media monitoring - nowadays it is easier to monitor your brand perception due to the ubiquity of social media networks.
 Billions now use them, and one main use of social media is to talk about brands (positively or negatively).
 Tools now exist for you to track the posts about your brand and business.
 These tools crawl social media sites for a certain keyword, group of keywords, or hashtags, and put them in a database where you can do sophisticated analysis.